mbarbin/provider/doc/docs/tutorials/getting-started/README.md

 In this tutorial, we've created a Trait, a library parametrized by it, a provider implementing that Trait, and finally some user code invoking the library with this provider, providing a complete tour of the functionality offered by the library.

-More complex cases would involve providers implementing multiple Traits, parametrized interfaces with functions expecting multiple Traits as well (with some arbitrary overlap).
+More complex cases would involve providers implementing multiple Traits, parametrized libraries with functions expecting multiple Traits as well (with some arbitrary overlap).
 You'll also have the ability to conditionally depend on the availability of certain Traits implementation at runtime.

 This granularity allows different providers to select which Traits to implement.
-They can even choose to cover only part of the functionality required by a parametrized interface, leaving some functions aside.
+They can even choose to cover only part of the functionality required by a parametrized library, leaving some functions aside.
 This provides a level of flexibility that is not achievable with a monolithic functor.